g-ser/kubernetes-kubeadm-aws-ec2/README.md

 **Note: The kubernetes infrastructure provisioned using the source code of this repository, is intended to be used ONLY for training purposes!**

+# Basic software components used

+* The container engine that Ansible scripts install is docker
+* The network plugin of the kubernetes cluster that is installed by the Ansible scripts is [weavenet](https://www.weave.works/docs/net/latest/overview/)

 # Prerequisites for working with the repo<a name="prerequisites"></a>

 * Your local machine, has to have terraform installed so you can run the terraform configuration files included in this repository.
 This repo has been tested with terraform 1.2.4